Correlation Between Broad Cap and Blue Chip

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Blue Chip Growth are ranked lower than 22 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak fundamental indicators, Blue Chip showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Blue Chip Growth are ranked lower than 15 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly weak fundamental indicators, Blue Chip may actually be approaching a critical reversion point that can send shares even higher in October 2025.

 Broad Cap and Blue Chip Volatility Contrast